The District's Capital One Arena is home to the 2018 Stanley Cup Champions.

 Attending a Washington Capitals game is a time-honored tradition in DC's Penn Quarter/Chinatown neighborhood.
 Thousands of fans flock to the Capital One Arena 41 times between October and April, rocking the red to root on the Caps.
 In 2018, the team won the first Stanley Cup in the franchise's 44-year history.
-As the franchise defends its first Cup championship, check out our favorite reasons to attend a game.
+As the franchise embarks on another quest for the Cup, check out our favorite reasons to attend a game.
 You can also purchase specially discounted tickets that come with a Capitals hat.